Quick Summary & Key Takeaways

 Efficiency in research is dictated by the speed of retrieval.
 Implementing a Knowledge Organization System (KOS) within the physical office is essential.

-• Secondary Zone: Journals and books used weekly.
-These can be placed on higher or lower shelves of the Ark EL, 71'' Display Bookshelf with Storage Cabinet, Oak.
+- Secondary Zone: Journals and books used weekly.
+These can be placed on higher or lower shelves of your primary bookcase, such as the Ark EL, 71'' Display Bookshelf.

 Methodology Note: This organizational framework is based on the "Frequency of Use" principle commonly applied in industrial engineering and library science to minimize unnecessary travel and reaching motions.